 His aim is to make products that are worth remembering.

-As the lead designer for Stress Engineering Inc, I work with their wide range of international clients creating beautiful industrial design that works.
+As an Industrial Designer for Help Design Co, a division of Stress Engineering Inc, I work with their wide range of international clients creating beautiful industrial design that works.
 I specialize in industrial design, but I'm also experienced in branding, packaging, and user interface design.
 Occasionally I take on outside freelance clients for fun and profit, in areas of design I don't get to explore at my day job.
-Currently, I have two such clients, with room for one more.
+Much of this work surrounds my passions for woodworking and hand-lettering.
 Design is something I truly love.
 If you're looking for a passionate designer who has an attention to detail, and the ability to design products that work, then we should talk.

 In May 2011, my graduating thesis, Common//Wealth, received the IDSA Midwest Bronze Award.
 It uses a system of mobile apps and a web service which helps creative workers share inspiration and collaborate on projects.
 It was designed in collaboration with my long-time best friend and fellow designer, Kyle A Koch.

 In January 2011, my design for the "Eco-Easy Button" was selected as a finalist in the Global Staples Eco Easy Challenge.
 And in April, that concept won the global grand prize of $25,000.
-It is now in development and has a patent pending, which I hold.
+It was in development and patent processing shortly thereafter.

 Past employment includes designing products at Frontgate, where I was able to have a number of high end products reach the market.
 Many of those products received great reviews and some are still available for purchase today.
 Prior to that, my work has been in Consumer Experience, Point of Purchase, and Specialty Packaging for Rock-Tenn, in partnership with P&G.